 Is it possible to do multiple treks on the same day?

-No, you cannot visit two different gorillas families on one day.
+No, you cannot visit two different gorilla families in one day.
 Every day, each gorilla family is allocated to a group of eight travellers.
-The time to spend with a gorilla family is strictly for one hour.
+The time to spend with a gorilla family is strictly one hour.
 After that, no one else is allowed to visit the gorilla family that has already been visited.
 Multiple gorilla treks are done on multiple days.
 Gorilla trekking is restricted to an hour to give gorillas free space with no crowds around them.

 What is the cost of multiple gorilla treks?